awslabs/kubeflow-manifests/docs/deployment/vanilla/README.md

 #### Port-Forward

-The default way of accessing Kubeflow is via port-forward.
-This enables you to get started quickly without imposing any requirements on your environment.
+To get started quickly you can access Kubeflow via port-forward.
 Run the following to port-forward Istio's Ingress-Gateway to local port `8080`:

 ```sh
 kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80